-Information about trends related to your topic may be useful for your research.
-You can search for documents that discuss trends by searching in relevant UMGC Library databases for [your topic] AND (trend* OR forecast* OR predict*).
+Information about trends/forecasts/predictions related to your topic may be useful for your research.
+You can search for documents that discuss these topics by searching in relevant UMGC Library databases for [your topic] AND (trend* OR forecast* OR predict*).

 It may also be useful for your research to find sales data -- but be aware that such data may not be widely available.
 You can search for available sales data in relevant UMGC Library databases by searching for [your topic] AND sales, but you should also search the free Web for sales data since these may appear on a company's website, etc.

 Note that, whether you're searching in UMGC Library databases or on the free Web, your search results may sometimes include mentions of market reports or data compilations from market research firms such as Forrester Research, Frost & Sullivan, the Gartner Group, etc. Such reports are generally quite expensive; many cost anywhere from hundreds of dollars to even tens of thousands of dollars.
 That being the case, the full text of such reports are not generally available in any library research database, and the UMGC Library may not be able to obtain the full-text reports for you via our DocumentExpress interlibrary loan service.
 But press releases and other documents that discuss these reports -- documents that are often available from UMGC Library databases and/or posted on the free Web -- may be useful for your research since such documents often summarize key findings from the reports.